A massive storm brings tornadoes to the South and a blizzard threat to central U.S.

 National Weather Service meteorologist Doug Speheger said wind speeds reached 111-135 mph (179-211 kph) and the tornado was rated EF-2.
 It was likely on the ground for about two to four minutes, according to the weather service.

-"That's the only (tornado) we've confirmed so far, although there are some other areas we're still assessing" south and east of Wayne, Speheger said.

-In Texas, at least two tornadoes were spotted along the front edge of the storm as it headed toward the Dallas-Fort Worth metropolitan area Tuesday morning, though the extent of any damage was not immediately known.

-The National Weather Service warned that up to about half an inch (2.5 centimeters) of ice could form and winds could gust up to 45 mph (72 kph) in parts of Iowa, Minnesota and South Dakota.
+In parts of Iowa, Minnesota and South Dakota, the National Weather Service warned that up to about half an inch (2.5 centimeters) of ice could form and winds could gust up to 45 mph (72 kph).
 Power outages, tree damage, falling branches and hazardous travel conditions all threatened the region.

 All of western Nebraska was under a blizzard warning from Tuesday through Thursday, and the National Weather Services said up to 20 inches (51 centimeters) of snow was expected in the northwest.
 Winds of more than 50 mph (80 kph) at times will make it impossible to see outdoors, officials said.